zhaoweicai/cascade-rcnn/README.md

 ## Testing/Evaluation Demo

 Once the models pretrained or trained by yourself are available, you can use the MATLAB script `run_cascadercnn_coco.m` to obtain the detection and evaluation results.
 Set the right dataset path and choose the model of your interest to test in the demo script.
-The default setting is to test the pretrained model.
-The final detection results will be saved under $CASCADE_ROOT/examples/coco/detections/ and the evaluation results will be saved under the model folder.
+The default setting is for the pretrained model.
+The final detection results will be saved under `$CASCADE_ROOT/examples/coco/detections/` and the evaluation results will be saved under the model folder.

-You also can run the shell `test_coco_detection.sh` under each model folder for evalution, but it is not identical to the official evaluation.
+You also can run the shell script `test_coco_detection.sh` under each model folder for evalution, but it is not identical to the official evaluation.
 For publication, use the MATLAB script.

 ## Disclaimer